enspiral-dev-academy/authenticare/README.md

 You can find the docs for the most important functions exported for both client-side and server-side use in the `docs` folder.

+## Version `0.4.4`

+* Added `server/token/getTokenDecoder` to replace `server/token/decode` to allow a route to succeed regardless if a token is provided or not.
+Currently `decode` will throw if a token is not found. `decode` is deprecated and will be removed in v0.5.0.
+* Updated dependencies to fix known security vulnerabilities

 ## Version `0.4.3`

 * Updated dependencies to fix known security vulnerabilities